top of page

-I do enjoy bitter flavors and bitter gourds are amongst my favorite.
-Indian cuisine cooks bitter gourds using a variety of methods, fried as chips, stuffed, sautéed, and curried.
+I enjoy bitter flavours, and bitter gourds are among my favourites.
+Indian cuisine cooks bitter gourds using a variety of methods, including frying them as chips, stuffing them, sautéed, and currying them.

-This curry in particular is excellent and takes advantage of the complexity of mappila-style cooking.
-The spicy gravy balances the bitter flavors and this curry packs a punch.
-The addition of roasted coconut and roasted shallots to the curry adds a light sweetness to the dish that is beautiful.
+This curry, in particular, is excellent and takes advantage of the complexity of Mappila cooking.
+The spicy gravy balances the bitter flavours, and this curry packs a punch.
+Adding roasted coconut and roasted shallots to the curry adds a light sweetness to the beautiful dish.
 You can serve this curry with rice, but I also serve it with appams.

 This cookbook is the authority on cuisine from this community.
-I hope to be cooking from it often.
-I highly recommend this cookbook for those of us who love specalized regional cuisines made in an authentic style.
+I hope to cook from it often.
+I highly recommend it for those of us who love specialized regional cuisines made in an authentic style.

 Ingredients: